gx9702/UA-TypeRepository/Core/Part4/DataTypes/AddReferencesItem/readme.md

 <!-- datatype -->
 ## AddReferencesItem
+A request to add a reference to the server address space.
 <!-- end of description -->
 The fields of the AddReferencesItem DataType are defined in the following table: